wwbp/WWBP-Bot/CONTRIBUTING.md

-# Contributing to Monorepo Project
+# Contributing to WWBP-Bot Project

 ## Introduction